 In this workbook, we've used "moods" and "moodiness" as umbrella terms to describe mental health issues related to these diagnoses.

 Teen years can be extremely difficult, even in the best of circumstances.
-During these years emotions can be intense, and changes in mood occur very rapidly.
+During these years, emotions can be intense, and mood changes occur rapidly.
 Some of these feelings will be positive.
-One the other hand, some may also be negative and bring forth feelings of sadness, restlessness and irritability.
-It is usual to feel these types of negative feelings every now and then, but when these moody feelings last for weeks, months, or even years, it is a sign of a more serious mood issue.
+On the other hand, some may also be negative and bring forth feelings of sadness, restlessness, and irritability.
+It is usual to feel these challenging feelings now and then, but when these moody feelings last for weeks, months, or even years, it is a sign of a more serious mood issue.
 When teens find themselves taking little joy in activities they have previously enjoyed, appearing increasingly more irritable, and feeling fatigue and a general loss of energy, they may be experiencing symptoms of more serious problems that require assessment and treatment by a medical professional.

 The five chapters include:

 This section will help teens identify the depth of their moodiness and identify ways to decrease the intensity of this moodiness.

 Effects of Moodiness